Tutorial: Batch-transcoding videos with S3 Batch Operations - Amazon Simple Storage Service

 For more information about these options, see Batch Operations job request elements.

 11. In the Completion report section, for Path to completion report destination, choose Browse S3.
-Find the bucket that you created for output media files in Step 1 (for example, tutorial-bucket-2).
+Find the bucket that you created for output media files in Step 1 (for example, amzn-s3-demo-destination-bucket1).
 Choose the option button next to that bucket's name.
 Then choose Choose path.

 For the remaining Completion report settings, keep the defaults.
 For more information about completion report settings, see Batch Operations job request elements.
 A completion report maintains a record of the job's details and the operations performed.